lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 </aside>

-For ML-DSA private keys, the privateKey field in OneAsymmetricKey contains one of the following CHOICE structures encoded as an OCTET STRING, depending on the security level:
+For ML-DSA private keys, the privateKey field in OneAsymmetricKey contains one of the following CHOICE structures encoded as an OCTET STRING.
+The seed format is a fixed 32 bytes for all security levels, while the expandedKey and both formats vary in size by security level:

 ~~~
 ML-DSA-44-PrivateKey ::= CHOICE {